LiveHelperChat/doc/docs/chat/transfering-chat.md

  > 'lhchat','changeowner'

+## For operator to be able to see all departments.

+There is two ways either you have to give him permission

+> 'lhdepartment', 'see_all'

+or assign him read only departments.

 ## Transferring by command

 It's also possible to transfer chat directly by issuing command in message area.
 Transfer chat directly to another operator by operator username or e-mail